People and Meat

-People and Meat is a 2025 South Korean film directed by Yang Jong-hyun which follows three elderly people in Seoul who dash out of restaurants without paying.
+People and Meat is a 2025 South Korean drama film directed by Yang Jong-hyun which follows three elderly people in Seoul who dash out of restaurants without paying.
 It premiered at the 2025 Tribeca Festival.

-The movie stars Park Keun Hyong, Jang Yong, and Ye Su Jeong.
-The screenplay was written by Lim Namoo and is a commentary on how South Korean society neglects the elderly.
+The film stars Park Geun-hyung, Jang Yong, and Ye Soo-jung.
+The screenplay was written by Lim Na-moo and is a commentary on how South Korean society neglects the elderly.

-Premise
+Plot

 The film follows three characters: U-sik, Hyeon-jung, and Hwa-jin.
-U-sik and Hyeon-jung are men in their later years who browse the streets in the early mornings, looking to find cardboard to sell for pennies at a time.
-Hwa-jin, also in his ladder years, makes his living selling vegetables.
+U-sik and Hyeon-jung are men in their eighties who browse the streets in the early mornings, looking to find cardboard to sell for pennies at a time.
+Hwa-jin, also elderly, makes her living selling on the street vegetables discarded by the vegetable market.